sapegin/washingcode-book/manuscript/Code_style.md

 <!-- expect(examples).toEqual('./README.md') -->

-This will not only make it slightly more readable but also easier to add, remove or move variable declarations.
+This will not only make it slightly more readable but also easier to add, remove, or move variable declarations.

 ## Improving readability